saipooji/BookQuick/README.md

 # BookQuick - Appointment Scheduler

 ## Objective
-Create a basic web application to schedule appointments for services such as haircuts, consultations, or tutoring sessions.
+Create a basic web application to schedule appointments for services such as haircuts, gym, spa, dental check ups, yoga class, tutoring sessions, etc.

 ## Features
 - Service Listings: Display a list of available services and providers.